 Consumers are also increasingly turning to supposedly fresh organic products.
 The main focus here is on packaging to protect the food from perishability.
-A “good” packaging must therefore be judged by what functions it fulfils and how well it does.
+A “good” packaging must therefore be judged by what functions it fulfills and how well it does.

 Good packaging has the following functions: protective function, storage function, loading & transport function, information function, dosing & withdrawal function, sales function.
 There can usually only be compromises.